 On international duty: Frank meets the Crown Prince of Sweden.

 International recognition came late in Swift’s career.
-After making a number of appearances in wartime internationals, his actual debut for England came in 1946 at the age of 32.
-He then became his country’s regular goalkeeper right up until his retirement.
-He would finish with 19 international caps to go alongside 14 war-time appearances for his country.
+After making a number of appearances in wartime internationals, his full debut for England came in 1946 at the age of 32.
+He then became his country’s regular goalkeeper right up until his retirement and would finish with 19 international caps to go alongside 14 war-time appearances for his country.

-One of those caps came in England’s somewhat surprising 4-0 win over Italy in Turin where, according to Clifford Webb, one of the top journalists of the time; “He stepped from the goal early in the match scooped a high ball off the head of an Italian with his left hand, held the ball aloft as the opposing forward went headlong past him, and then coolly threw it to an England back who promptly set his side on the attack.”
+In an international career that feature just two losses, perhaps Frank’s Perhaps his best day for England’s came when he skippered the team that visited Turin and recorded a surprise 4-0 win over Italy.
+In Clifford Webb’s (one of the top journalists of the time) report he wrote of Swift; “He stepped from the goal early in the match scooped a high ball off the head of an Italian with his left hand, held the ball aloft as the opposing forward went headlong past him, and then coolly threw it to an England back who promptly set his side on the attack.”

 That action, asserted Webb; “Had a mighty influence on the success of England against a team which all Europe thought would crush us into the ground.”